Jasmin Darznik

-Jasmin Darznik is the author of three books, The Bohemians (April 6, 2021), Song of a Captive Bird, a novel inspired by the life of Forugh Farrokhzad, Iran's notorious woman poet, and The Good Daughter: A Memoir of My Mother's Hidden Life, which became a New York Times bestseller.
+Jasmin Darznik (born c.
+1970s) is an Iranian-born American writer.
+She is the New York Times bestselling author of three books, The Bohemians, Song of a Captive Bird, a novel inspired by the life of Forugh Farrokhzad, Iran's celebrated poet, and The Good Daughter: A Memoir of My Mother's Hidden Life, which became a New York Times bestseller.
 A New York Times Book Review "Editors' Choice" and a Los Angeles Times bestseller, Song of a Captive Bird was praised by The New York Times as a "complex and beautiful rendering of [a] vanished country and its scattered people; a reminder of the power and purpose of art; and an ode to female creativity under a patriarchy that repeatedly tries to snuff it out."
 The Bohemians was selected by Oprah Daily as one of the best historical novels of 2021.
 Darznik's books have been published in seventeen countries.

+She is the chair of the MFA Program in Writing at the California College of the Arts in San Francisco.

 Biography

 Darznik was born in Iran and came to the United States at the age of five.
 She graduated summa cum laude with a BA from the University of California Los Angeles in 1994 and a JD from the University of California, Hastings College of the Law in 1997.
 She later received a PhD in English literature from Princeton University in 2008 and an MFA from Bennington College in 2014.

 Her first book, The Good Daughter: A Memoir of My Mother's Hidden Life was described by Kirkus reviews as "an eye-opening account that disturbs with its depiction of the place of women in Iranian society, but warms the heart in its portrayal of their gritty endurance."

 Her other two books are works of biographical fiction.
 Song of a Captive Bird (2018) is a fictional account about the trailblazing Iranian poet, Forugh Farrokhzad and The Bohemians (2021) imagines the life of a young Dorothea Lange in 1920s San Francisco.

-She is now a professor of in the MFA and Writing and Literature programs at California College of the Arts in San Francisco.
+She is now an associate professor and chair of the MFA in Writing program at California College of the Arts in San Francisco.
 She previously taught at Princeton University, Washington and Lee University, the University of Virginia, and the University of San Francisco.